Reference management software

 - Vancouver KI

-In the KI APA style it is possible to include retrieval date for online resources.
-This is not possible in the standard APA style in Endnote Online.
-In the KI Vancouver style, we have excluded some redundant information, such as ”Epub”.
+In KI version of APA style, it is possible to include retrieval data for online resources.
+This is not possible in the standard APA style in EndNote Online.
+In the KI version of Vancouver style, we have excluded some redundant information, such as ”Epub”.
 We have also added a hanging indent in the reference list.
-You have access to the KI reference styles only if you created your account use the link above.
+You have access to the KI reference styles in EndNote Online only if you created your account by using the link above.

-If you have the Endnote desktop version installed on your computer you can download the output style Vancouver KI (.ens-file).
+If you have the EndNote desktop version installed on your computer, you can download the KI version of Vancouver (.ens-file):

-Zotero is a free reference management software.
+Zotero is a free reference management software program.
 You download it as a plugin to your web browser and to your word processing software.
 Zotero is compatible with Word, LibreOffice and Google Docs.

 You can easily save your references to Zotero with a small icon in the address bar of your browser.
-Just click on the icon and Zotero will save your references from books, articles, web pages and other kinds of sources.
-Your Zotero library is stored locally on your computer but by syncing it you will access it from many computers.
+Just click on the icon and Zotero will save any references from books, articles, web pages and other kinds of sources.
+Your Zotero library is stored locally on your computer, but by syncing it you will be able to access it from other computers as well.

 Which software should I choose?

-There is an abundance of reference management software to choose between.
-The table below contains a comparison of Endnote, Endnote Online, Zotero and Papers.
+There is an abundance of reference management software to choose from.
+The table below contains a comparison of EndNote, EndNote Online, Zotero and Papers.
 They have different advantages and are used by both students and researchers.